Gabriel-RABHI/ActionBridge/README.md

 - **The Bridge Shell** : it is a library of methods for file management and workflow control.
 This shell is encapsulated in the `bridge.exe`, a CLI tool that can be called by any system - external tools or AI Agents.
 The Bridge can call the LLM Coding Tool to execute both Tickets and Tasks.
 - **The Signalling tools** : it is a peace of software used to create Signals.
 A Signals file record a file path, a line number and a text.
 Signals are written in a dedicated directory, and can be created by a IDE plug-in (Visual Studio, VS Code).
 - **The Dashboard** : it is background application that implement a Web UI to manage the whole system : configure projects, create agents, define actions, list Signals, create Tickets and manage tasks completion.
+### A Note on the First Implementation: Why Goose?

+ActionBridge’s initial implementation utilizes **Goose** (an open-source AI agent) as its primary LLM Coding Tool.
+This is a highly intentional choice driven by the need for absolute control over the AI's cognitive load.

+The overarching goal of ActionBridge is to drastically reduce context size and enforce hyper-specialization at the Ticket or Task level.
+Goose is uniquely suited for this because it allows for granular, dynamic control over the **system prompt** by letting us configure exactly which tools are exposed to the agent for any given task.

+By integrating ActionBridge's architecture with Goose, we achieve several critical breakthroughs:

+- **Granular Tool Control (System Prompt Reduction):** A generic AI agent usually carries a massive system prompt loaded with dozens of tools (file search, bash execution, browser access, etc.) just in case it needs them.
+ActionBridge configures Goose to strip away the excess.
+If a Task only requires updating a specific markdown file, the agent is spawned _only_ with the tool needed to write to that file.
+This drastically shrinks the system prompt.

+- **Hyper-Specialization at the Task Level:** When you combine ActionBridge’s _Fractal Prompt Building_ (which aggressively minimizes the user context) with Goose’s _Tool Pruning_ (which minimizes the system prompt), the AI is placed in a highly constrained, hyper-focused environment.
+It doesn't have to waste reasoning power deciding _which_ tool to use or _what_ part of the codebase to look at.

+- **Benchmarking and "Right-Sizing" the LLM:** Because tasks are highly isolated and the prompts are minimized, ActionBridge allows developers to empirically measure exactly how much "LLM power" is actually required for specific operations.
+You no longer have to throw a massive, expensive frontier model at a simple data-mapping task just to guarantee success.

+- **The Endgame: Unlocking Local, Small-Parameter LLMs:** This is the most profound benefit.
+In traditional, high-context AI workflows, large, cloud-based frontier models are the only option capable of handling the noise.
+However, by strictly minimizing both the system prompt and the local context, ActionBridge radically reduces the reasoning effort required. **This is the only viable pathway to utilizing fast, local, small-parameter LLMs (e.g., 8B or 14B models) for real, large-scale enterprise development.** Ultimately, this strategy removes the dependency on expensive, latency-heavy cloud models.
+It allows line-of-business software to be generated locally, ensuring absolute data privacy, near-instant execution speeds, and zero token costs, all while maintaining enterprise-grade reliability.
 ## File System

 **ActionBridge** use only files and directory to store data, configurations and manage workflows.
 No database, no external state management.
 All configurations, Tickets and Tasks are stored in `.bridge` directories.
 There is not one, single `.bridge` directory per project, but many.
 They are disseminated in the project directory tree to personalize rules, instructions, agents, actions.